Z2Doggo/H1Z1-C-Server/README.md

 ![alt text](https://cutewallpaper.org/21/h1z1-king-of-the-kill-twitter/H1z1-King-Of-The-Kill-Wallpaper-Z1-Battle-Royale-Hd-.jpg)

-# An 'H1Z1: King of the Kill' server made in the C programming language (PRIVATE)
+# An 'H1Z1: King of the Kill' server made in the C programming language!

 ## Current Status
 - [x] Compile for use, send and receive packets
 - [x] Handle Client connection request (you'll still be on the loading screen but the `BaseApi` is setup & connected)
 - [x] Send Session, Fingerprint and Encryption